bububebe0/TaaProxy/README.md

 8. Import Configurations
    - Import a list of sites for split tunneling from a text file.

-- All data is stored in `%LOCALAPPDATA%\TaaClient`:
+- All data is stored in `TaaClient`:
   - `data/servers.json` – list of servers.
   - `data/settings.json` – application settings.
   - `list/*.txt` – split tunneling route files.